djpardis/djpardis.github.io/_posts/2025-06-20-vibe-coding-data-room-app.md

 **Technical details.** I've found that the more accurate I can explain what I want and the more technical context I can provide, the faster and smoother things go.

-**TODO file.** Aside from technically detailed prompts, it helps to have a well-defined project definition at the outset.
+**Planning file (plan.md).** Aside from technically detailed prompts, it helps to have a well-defined project definition at the outset.
 The project goes smoother if there is a clear roadmap.
-A good TODO file not only helps keep track of tasks but can also serve as a reference to past prompts instead of the alternative of "as per my tenth to last prompt."
+Windsurf's [Planning Mode](https://docs.windsurf.com/windsurf/cascade/planning-mode#planning-mode){:target="_blank"} not only helps keep track of tasks but can also serve as a reference to past prompts instead of the alternative of "as per my tenth to last prompt."

 **Cold starts.** Starting from a template is a great idea, when available.
 Starting from scratch can be challenging especially if you don't know what the project structure should look like.
 Lack of templates isn't necessarily a blocker but templates make the experience smoother; they steer the agent towards best practices in domains where you are not as opinionated.